 What is a forex broker?

 After the 1970s, when the United States dropped the

-regarding the USD convertibility in gold,
+agreement regarding the USD convertibility in gold,

 the foreign exchange market grew dramatically.
-First available only to institutional players due to the high transaction
+First available only to institutional players due to

 costs and difficulty to access, it all changed when the internet and online trading appeared.

-Forex brokers made it possible for the retail trader to join the largest financial market in the world.
+Forex brokers made it possible for the retail trader to join the largest financial market in the

 A forex broker is an intermediary link between the trader and the market.
 It offers market quotes via its various liquidity providers, and its trading platform reflects the best possible conditions it has to offer to its customers.
 For this, it charges a fee or a commission, and its interests align with those of the trader.

 Brokers are organised as either a dealing desk (also called market makers) or a non-dealing desk.
 A dealing desk creates a market by mirroring the quotation from the interbank market and deals the prices to its clients.
 In non-dealing desks, forex brokers route their clients’ orders to the liquidity provider, and the best quote is offered to retail clients from the liquidity pool.